bknopp71/CS5040_HW4/README.md

 2. ***data_exploration.ipynb***

-This notebook performs automated data acquisition.
-It reads the Mindat image URL list, filters minerals into silver and non-silver classes, and programmatically downloads available JPEG images.
-The script includes error handling, logging, and class balancing logic (including hard and easy negatives) to construct the final dataset.
+This code performs exploratory data analysis on the silver and non-silver mineral image dataset by visualizing class distribution mineral types and image characteristics such as width aspect ratio brightness and contrast.
+It also cleans the dataset filters valid samples and prepares the images for machine learning by loading resizing normalizing and formatting them for CNN training

 3. ***machine_learning_models.ipynb***